bbyte/DoorBell-NodeMCU32/README.md

 5. Build and upload the project
 6. For subsequent updates, use OTA update functionality

+### Factory Reset
+To reset the device to factory defaults:
+1. Power off the device
+2. Hold both buttons (downstairs and door) pressed
+3. Power on the device while keeping buttons pressed
+4. Wait for 1 second, then release buttons
+5. The device will clear all EEPROM settings and use default configuration

 ## OTA Updates

 The device will be available as "doorbell.local" for OTA updates.
 You can update it using PlatformIO or Arduino IDE.